Getting started on Upwork is simple, and the easiest way to get the job done is to break the process into three phases:

 - Post a job and choose between hourly or fixed-price.
 (Keep in mind that the Upwork Hourly Protection only covers hourly contracts.)

-- Evaluate your applications and shortlist those you like.
+- Evaluate your proposals and shortlist those you like.

-- You can also search for qualified freelancers and invite them to apply.
+- You can also search for qualified freelancers and invite them to submit proposals.

-- Message your best applicants.
-You may want to consider performing a round of email interviews to help you narrow down your applicant list even further.
+- Message your best options.
+You may want to consider performing a round of email interviews to help you narrow down your proposals even further.
 After your email interview, you can perform a phone, chat, or video interview.

 - Consider hiring a few top candidates for a test drive (a small, paid, trial contract) to help make the final decision.